Plague Comfort: Empty streets during long bike rides

 Now, I doubt that will happen.
 The coronavirus pandemic could have been an opportunity for New York City to dramatically shift its transportation infrastructure by taking swaths of street space away from cars and opening them up to pedestrians, cyclists, skateboarders, roller skaters, scooter riders, wheelchair users, and anyone else who scoffs at cars.
 But it was unequal half measures instead.
 After Mayor Bill de Blasio committed to blocking cars from 100 miles of the city’s streets, he reneged on his promise.
 Three months later, about 70 miles of roadway were closed—just over 1 percent of the city’s 6,074 miles of streets.
 These open streets service just 37 percent of the city’s residents, according to one estimate, and are primarily located in wealthy neighborhoods that haven’t been hit as hard by the coronavirus as lower-income communities.

 I enjoyed the semi-carless city while it lasted.
 On long rides, I slipped the bandanna I use as a face mask down around my neck and smelled the heavy summer air.
 When I biked into Manhattan over the Williamsburg Bridge, I would climb about two thirds of a mile of unrelenting uphill on a narrow, graffitied bike path, dodging the cyclists who whipped by in the opposite direction.
-Then the skyline would rise into view as the bridge span leveled out above the East River, and the people who dotted the riverside park below appeared from my height like miniature dolls.
+Then the skyline would rise into view as the bridge span leveled out above the East River, and the people who dotted the riverside park below appeared from this height like miniature dolls.
 There was no need for pedaling on the glorious decline.
 While cars stood still on the roadway below, gravity pulled me down the bridge into the Lower East Side’s deep embrace.
 Then a car horn would shatter my reverie, and I’d be back to the world I knew.